-Biden’s Israel trip reveals ‘performative’ approach to Gaza war: analysts
+Biden’s Israel trip displays ‘performative’ approach to Gaza war: analysts

 No ceasefire

 Regardless of Biden’s calculus, advocates say his refusal to call for a ceasefire is a sign of leadership failure.
-On Wednesday, Washington vetoed a Security Council proposal that would have called for a humanitarian pause to the war.
+On Wednesday, Washington vetoed a United Nations Security Council proposal that would have called for a humanitarian pause to the war.

-Phyllis Bennis, director of the New Internationalism Project at the Institute for Policy Studies, characterised Biden’s recent visit to Israel as a lost opportunity.
+Phyllis Bennis, the director of the New Internationalism Project at the Institute for Policy Studies, characterised Biden’s recent visit to Israel as a lost opportunity.

 “Any visit that did not include a public call for a ceasefire essentially amounts to an endorsement of the continuing Israeli attacks on Gaza,” she said.